pavanpalakshamurthy/nodejs-todo/README.md

 ```
 Now the mongo instance should be up and running and ready to accept connections.

-Step #4
-Run the inspect on the mongo container to determine the container IP address.
+Logs of the mongo can be viwed using the below command
 ```
-docker inspect <mongo-container-id> | grep "IPAddress"
+docker logs mongo
 ```

-### Running the application
+### Manually running the application
 Step #1
 Build the image from the source code
 ```